Wings30306/facingthesphinx/README.md

 - As a player, I would like to earn points for correct answers.
   - *If you don't want to answer questions yourself, you can:*
     - *paste in this text for a guaranteed correct answer every time:* "Tomorrow, I will go to grandfather.
 I’ve found a different stamp with an image of fire and a needle.
 Grandma will be playing cards or sleep, so I’ll be in trouble if my breath or footsteps break the silence.
 History taught me that a knock on the keyboard is no joke.
 I can see my reflection when I feed some seeds to the spider and the snail."
-    - *Simply leave the field empty or put in "test" for a "wrong answer".*
+    - *Simply put in "test" for a "wrong answer".*
+    - *This is a required field so you might also want to try testing this by leaving it blank and attempting to submit*
 - As a player, I would like to know where I am in the game; how many questions are left after the one I've just answered?
   - *Every time a question is answered, the page that shows you whether you're wrong or correct will also show a countdown of the number of questions left to answer.*
 - As a player, I would like to be able to skip a question if I don't know the answer.
-  - *Answer can be left open; it's not a required field.*
+  - *Click the 'Skip' button, it will take you directly to the next question.*
-- Also, if I skip a question or get the answer wrong, I would like to know the correct answer the game was expecting.
+- As a player, if I get the answer wrong, I would like to know the correct answer the game was expecting.
   - *The answer page will display the keyword the app was looking for.*
 - As a player, I would like to be able to see my current score at all times.
   - *When a player is in session, their username and score will be displayed in the header (navbar).*